The tank nozzle can be modeled using the special “Tank Nozzle” object in START-PROF software.

 Tank diameter is very large, due to this tanks usually have no foundation that can distribute its weight over the big soil area.
 Due to this, the tank settlement happens.
 Settlement value depends on soil type, tank weight, and dimensions, and should be calculated based on the geo-technological investigation report.
 The greatest settlement value is at the center of the tank, the lowest value is at the edges.

-To reduce effect of tank settlement on piping the first support shall be kept sufficiently away from the tank nozzle
+To reduce the effect of tank settlement on piping the first support shall be kept sufficiently away from the tank nozzle

 Tank Nozzle Movement due to Tank Bulging Effect

 Storage Tanks are used for liquid storage and hence, are filled with liquid.
-The height of the liquid level is varying therefore the pressure on tank shell is varying.
+The height of the liquid level is varying therefore the pressure on the tank shell is varying.
 The greatest pressure is near the bottom.
 The tank shell tries to expand near the bottom, but the bottom holds it.
 Due to this the nozzle moves radially outward and rotates in a vertical plane.
 This effect is significant for tanks with a diameter greater than 36 m.

 According to API 650 code Appendix P radial growth of shell due to hydrostatic pressure: